gritcoding/minecraft/MINECRAFT_INTRO.md

 * Explain the direction concept.
 We need to know which direction to build in, and that will determine which direction to increase by the length of the tunnel.
 * Explain the while loop to build the torches.
 * Explain modulo as a way of having steps.
 In this case, we want torches every 3 blocks.
+* Extra credit:
+ * Build a tunnel which digs a few blocks under the ground, and places a staircase for easy access on both ends